-Catalog This course is level 4 of the college ESL program focusing on the integration of Description the major language learning components, including reading, writing, and grammar.
-Students will build on the major components of level 3, reading full-length works of fiction and/or nonfiction and continuing to improve and expand reading comprehension, vocabulary skills, and overall written fluency.
+Catalog This course is Level 4 of the college ESL program focusing on the integration Description of the major language learning components, including reading, writing, and grammar.
+Students will build on the major components of ESL Reading, Writing, and Grammar 3, reading full-length works of fiction and/or nonfiction and continuing to improve and expand reading comprehension, vocabulary skills, and overall written fluency.
 They will write, revise, and edit paragraphs and short essays, summarize and respond to selected readings, and improve their ability to identify and correct common errors of in grammar and syntax.